MOTHER'S DAY SPECIALS! SHOW ME MORE

 Format: Paperback

-Dr Helen Walsh has been the curator in charge of York Museums Trust’s important ceramics / decorative arts collections since 2004.
-She led on the establishment of the Centre of Ceramic Art (CoCA) at York Art Gallery and the founding of the UK’s Contemporary Studio Ceramics Subject Specialist Network.
+Helen Walsh has been the curator of York Museums Trust's ceramics and decorative arts collections since 2004.
+She led the establishment of the Centre of Ceramic Art at York Art Gallery and the founding of the Contemporary Studio Ceramics Subject Specialist Network in the United Kingdom.

 Reviews for The Yorkshire Tea Ceremony: W. A. Ismay and His Collection of British Studio Pottery